-This attractive stately home between Stratford and Warwick was once visited by Elizabeth the 1st.
-The owners built a special gatehouse in her honour which still stands today!
-You’ll get to see inside many of the official rooms like the dining room, library and entrance hall.
-Also on display are the rooms used by Elizabeth the 1st.
+Charlecote Park is a stunning stately home located between Stratford and Warwick in the UK.
+It’s big claim to fame is that Elizabeth the 1st once visited and the owners built a special gatehouse in her honour.
+You can also see the rooms used by Elizabeth the 1st during her stay.
 It’s also claimed that a young William Shakespeare was caught poaching here.
 The house and gardens are now run by the National Trust and they’re well worth a visit.
-We thought the house was peaceful, yet beautiful and the small gardens at the rear alongside the river are great to sit in and watch the world go by.
-This is an extract from our free Shakespeare Country Guide.

-Inside the house, there are several rooms which stick on the mind.
+Inside the house, you’ll get to see inside many of the official rooms like the dining room, library and entrance hall.
 The dining room is set out ready for an important visitor, and the large library has a beautiful view out into the garden and down to the river.
 Even the billiard room is on display and you can imagine yourself playing billiards here with a glass of port!

 Part of the house is still lived in by the Fairfax-Lucy family, who have owned the house since it was built as the first great Elizabethan manor house in Warwickshire by Sir Thomas Lucy in 1551.
 Therefore, there are some areas of the house that are not open to the public, but we felt we’d seen plenty of the property on our visit.
 Even the traditional kitchens are open with cooks making period cakes!